 Summary: Voice of the Coast (Sawt al-Sahil) [1] was a British-operated Arabic-language radio station on the air between 1965 and 1971, targeting audiences initially in the British-controlled Trucial States (now the United Arab Emirates, UAE) and then in the wider Gulf and Arabian Peninsula region.

 Objective: The aim was to support British influence in the region, drawing listeners away from hostile stations, notably Voice of the Arabs (Sawt al-Arab), the dominant presence on the region's airwaves at that time.
-Voice of the Arabs was pan-regional Arab nationalist radio station broadcast from Cairo by Nasser’s Egypt since 1953.
+Voice of the Arabs was a pan-regional Arab-nationalist radio station broadcast from Cairo by Nasser’s Egypt since 1953.
 Its operations were a major concern to the British government for many years.
 The British Joint Intelligence Committee (JIC) said in 1958 that broadcasts from Cairo had "played a large part in fomenting almost every recent crisis in the Middle East".

 Techniques: Any planners of British political radio activity in the Middle East in the 1960s would have been only too aware of the shambolic failure of such British operations during the 1956 Suez Crisis.